 Many people are unsure about the differential diagnosis of disorders such as autism, ADHD and Asperger Syndrome, and this can lead to confusion and upset.
-Since it’s ADHD Awareness Month, we wanted to clear up some of the confusion with a very brief summary of the most commonly talked-about disorders and how they differ from each other.
+We wanted to clear up some of the confusion with a very brief summary of the most commonly talked-about disorders and how they differ from each other.

 Autism and Autism Spectrum Disorder (ASD) are both general terms for a group of complex disorders of brain development.
 These disorders are characterized, in varying degrees, by difficulties in social interaction, verbal and nonverbal communication and repetitive behaviours.
 Autism is a lifelong, developmental disability that affects how a person communicates with and relates to other people, and how they experience the world around them

 Asperger Syndrome – This disorder is part of the autistic spectrum and is characterized by difficulties in communication and interaction.
 This diagnosis is used for people who have good grammatical language but use it mainly to talk about their special interests.